PressureDesk

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus its siblings.
-The description does not mention any prerequisites, exclusions, or context for appropriate usage.
+No guidance on when to use this tool versus alternatives.
+The description does not mention any context, prerequisites, or exclusions, leaving the agent to infer usage from the name and description alone.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.